sjbylo/ocp-topics/sidecar/README.md

           protocol: TCP
 ```

-Both images are built by uploading the Dockerfiles.
+Both images are built by uploading the Dockerfiles (binary build).
 Once the images have been created and pushed, the pod is created.

+Container 2 is listening on port 2000 and echos whattever it receives.

+Conteiner 1 sends the date to port 2000 on localhost and the date is echoed.